tbrown122387/Using-gradeR-for-the-Gradescope-Autograder/README.md

 ## Customization Checklist

 To make your own assignment, log on to Gradescope and then start a new *programming assignment*.
 Then, make some customizations to the files in this repository.
 After you have made the changes, zip those files up, and upload it to Gradescope.
+A word of caution: uploading the zip file will take a minute or two.
+This can make debugging very annoying.

 If you are unfamiliar with their website, please see the instructions that they provide [here.](https://gradescope-autograders.readthedocs.io/en/latest/getting_started/)